CountBricks: Sand and Finish Hardwood Floors Cost Guide

 1. Wood Species & Thickness

-Original oak floors with 3/4" wear layer can be sanded multiple times, so contractors can stay aggressive with drum settings—saving labor hours.
-Thinner engineered planks demand lighter passes and specialty equipment, adding cost.
-CountBricks automatically tags species during blueprint takeoff to adjust crew time in the estimate.
+Original oak floors with a 3/4" wear layer can be sanded multiple times, saving labor hours.
+Thinner engineered planks require lighter passes, increasing costs.

 2. Finish Choice